storysatchel/severance-primed/README.md

 The basis document is formatted as a genuine Lumon Industries publication — *Handbook for the Severed Employee*, Macrodata Refinement Division (Doc.
-No. LUM-MDR-0047, Rev. 12).
+No. LUM-MDR-0047, Rev. 13). v0.2.0 rebinds the handbook as a Perpetuity Archives binder volume: buckram cover with gold-foil engraving, punched ring holes with inner-edge gutter shading, mylar fore-edge index tabs, linen stock, archive property card, carbon-paper intake form, Break Room biometric log, and a CONTRABAND ribbon on the reinserted Reintegration page.
 The design follows the show's own visual
 system: stratified typography (Michroma for corporate authority, Archivo for house style, Cinzel for scripture, IBM Plex Mono for terminals, Spectral for body), the quarantined palette (Deep Blue `#294CA2`, Turf Green, Alabaster,